About Verve

 Festival Communications Manager

-Kibriya Mehrban is a recent Creative Writing graduate from the University of Birmingham.
-She got excited about Verve when the first crowdfunding call-outs appeared in 2016 and has been an avid supporter ever since.
-Her poems have appeared in the Emma Press anthologies This is Not Your Final Form (2017) and Second Place Rosette (2018).
+Kibriya Mehrban is a poet and arts marketer from Birmingham.
+They got excited about VERVE when the first crowdfunding call-outs appeared in 2016 and has been an avid supporter ever since.
+Their poems have appeared in the Emma Press anthologies This is Not Your Final Form (2017) and Second Place Rosette (2018).

 Alex Ashford